liftoffio/LiftoffAds-Android/README.md

     Log.d("TAG", "Initialized LiftoffAds SDK ${Liftoff.SDK_VERSION}")

     // Contact your Liftoff POC to retrieve your ad unit IDs.
-    // NOTE: Liftoff interstitial and banner objects cannot be reused to request
+    // NOTE: Liftoff interstitial, banner, and native objects cannot be reused
-    // multiple ads.
-You must initialize a new object for each ad request.
+    // to request multiple ads.
+You must initialize a new object for each ad
+    // request.

     this.loInterstitial = Liftoff.newInterstitial(this, LIFTOFF_INTERSTITIAL_AD_UNIT, this)
     this.loInterstitial.load()